MetroPlatform/Metro-BrowserExtension/README.md

 Open the extension and select the checkbox to allow Metro to start gathering data.
 This can be disabled/re-enabled at any time.

+## Fork ##

+This project is a fork of the original Metro Browser Extension repository, found [here](https://github.com/MetroPlatform/Metro-BrowserExtensionArchived)